 Video Tipping is an awesome way to earn money by exploring social media communities and discovering great videos.

-If you watch lots of viral videos online and are able to spot an entertaining video from the original filmer, making you want to share it with family and friends then you should sign up to be in our test for your opportunity to make money and shape the way we reward our tippers!
+If you watch lots of viral videos online and are able to spot an entertaining video from the original filmer, making you want to share it with family and friends then you should sign up and be a part of Video Tipping!

-Please note, this is a trial and is subject to testing and changes.
+Please note, it is currently in trial and is subject to testing and changes.
 We will be asking you to participate in short surveys for feedback so we can make the product the best it can be!

 It’s really simple.
 Just email email@example.com to request an interest in Tipping.

 - Discover original and compelling videos posted on social media.

 - Copy the URL of the video and submit the video tip to Newsflare for review.

 - Earn money for every video tip that is approved.